Men Without Hats: Reformation in 2010–present

-Men Without Hats again toured the United States in 2013, as part of the 1980s-themed "Regeneration Tour", with contemporaries such as Howard Jones, Andy Bell of Erasure, and Berlin.
+Men Without Hats again toured the United States in 2013, as part of the 1980s-themed Regeneration Tour, with contemporaries such as Howard Jones, Andy Bell of Erasure, and Berlin.
 The band's continuing activity has included tours in Europe in 2015 and 2016.

-As part of a "Totally '80s" show that toured Australia in July 2016, Doroschuk performed as Men Without Hats without other band members, "singing with the house band...[to] set the stage for a proper visit with the full band".
+As part of a Totally '80s show that toured Australia in July 2016, Doroschuk performed as Men Without Hats without other band members, "singing with the house band...[to] set the stage for a proper visit with the full band".
 In October 2016, prior to a European tour, Sho Murray replaced Love as guitarist.

-On January 28, 2020, Ivan announced that he was working on a follow-up to Love in the Age of War, to be titled Again (Parts 1 and 2).
+On January 28, 2020, Doroschuk announced that he was working on a follow-up to Love in the Age of War, to be titled Again (Parts 1 and 2).
 A new lineup of the band recorded the two studio albums in Vancouver between July 2020 and January 2021, to be released separately in 2021 and 2022 on the band's new label, Sonic Envy.
 Twelve new original songs were recorded for Again (Part 2), which included "Heaven", a song written in 1985 and performed on the Freeways tour but never recorded in the studio.
 The five-song Again (Part 1) EP includes a collection of cover songs and a "re-invention" of "Safety Dance" titled “No Friends of Mine".
-The band announced tour dates beginning in June 2021, with a lineup consisting of Ivan on lead vocals and electronics, Colin Doroschuk on vocals, guitar, and keyboards, and Sho Murray on guitar.
-Colin’s daughter, soprano Sahara Sloan, provided additional vocals on the recording.
+The band announced tour dates beginning in June 2021, with a lineup consisting of Ivan on lead vocals and electronics, Colin Doroschuk on vocals, guitar and keyboards, and Sho Murray on guitar.
+Colin's daughter, soprano Sahara Sloan, provided additional vocals on the recording.

+In 2024, Men Without Hats toured as part of the Abducted by the 80's tour across the US and Canada with fellow 1980s acts Wang Chung, the Motels, and Naked Eyes, as well as the Totally Tubular Festival with Tom Bailey, Thomas Dolby, and others.

+On November 14, 2025, Men Without Hats released a new album called On The Moon.
+The album included "I Love The 80s", released in June as a single, and a cover of John Lennon's "Jealous Guy".